Angela Burdett-Coutts, 1st Baroness Burdett-Coutts: Honours

 In 1871, in recognition of her philanthropic work, Queen Victoria conferred on her a suo jure peerage as Baroness Burdett-Coutts of Highgate and Brookfield in the County of Middlesex.

 On 18 July 1872 she became the first woman to be presented with the Freedom of the City of London at the Guildhall, and in 1874 she became Edinburgh's first woman Freeman and was also presented with the Freedom of that city.

+A road in east London was named after her in 1862 and now forms part of the A1205 in Tower Hamlets.

 Death

 Lady Burdett-Coutts died of acute bronchitis at her home on Stratton Street, Piccadilly.
 By the time of her death she had given more than £3 million to good causes.
 Nearly 30,000 people filed past her coffin before she was buried on 5 January 1907 near the West Door in the nave of Westminster Abbey.
 She left no issue and the barony became extinct on her death.
 Preparations had been made to inter her ashes, but on the day of her funeral, Westminster Abbey unexpectedly received her uncremated body and was forced to bury her standing up.

 A portrait of her is included in the mural of heroic women by Walter P. Starmer unveiled in 1921 in the church of St Jude-on-the-Hill in Hampstead Garden Suburb, London.